LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

-LeBron James and his Los Angeles Lakers teammates hit the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Saturday.
+LeBron James and his Los Angeles Lakers teammates take on the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.

-Now let's dig into James' available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down James' prop bets, and some stats and trends to help you find good wagers.

 LeBron James Prop Bets vs. the Grizzlies